minhlucvan/tiny-tpl/README.md

 All contributions are welcome.
 If you interst in this project, fork it make it your's and create a pull request.

-please keep this eengine as light weight as possible, please don't add no need feature.
+please keep this eengine as light weight as possible, please don't add no need features.

 # Issues